Whittington Castle: History

 It had been occupied during the minority of Fulk XI by his mother and her new husband William Lord Clinton, during whose time there was a dispute with the people of Oswestry who had cut down oak trees in his woods.
 When the FitzWarin line died out in 1420, the lordship passed to Fulk XI's sister Elizabeth, who married Richard Hankeford.
 In 1422, the castle was captured by escalade by William Fitzwaryn (presumably a cousin claiming the castle as heir male) and Richard Laken, but evidently soon restored to Lord Clinton.

 Their daughter, Thomasia, married William Bourghchier, thus carrying the FitzWarin peerage into the Bourchier family.
 Their grandson John Bourchier was made Earl of Bath, but his son John Bourchier, 2nd Earl of Bath exchanged the lordship and castle in 1545 with Henry VIII, for some former monastic estates nearer the main family home in Devon.

 A detailed survey of the castle was made at the time of the exchange.
 This describes some of the buildings as 'in decay'.
 The castle itself was probably never inhabited again.
 It passed through various hands to William Albany, a London merchant taylor, but he and his descendants (from 1750 the Lloyd family of Aston near Oswestry, who still own the castle) lived at Great Fernhill.
 William's grandson, Francis Albany, fell into debt and sold his wood in Babbinswood to Arthur Kynaston of Shrewsbury, who built a forge at Fernhill, using stone from the castle.
 In 1632, the Castle Gatehouse was let, the tenant being allowed to take 'freestone out of the castle'.
-By the time of the English civil war, Whittington Castle was evidently no longer defensible and there is no evidence that it played any role in that war.
+By the time of the English Civil War, Whittington Castle was evidently no longer defensible and there is no evidence that it played any role in that war.
 In 1673, the castle (or rather the gatehouse) was let as a romantic dwelling to Thomas Lloyd, a London merchant, probably retired.
 About 1760, one of the towers fell into the moat.
 This and other parts of the castle were used to make roads, probably including the new turnpike road to Ellesmere in 1776, during the minority of William Lloyd.

 Restoration

 The castle fronts onto the old line of the Holyhead Road and was thus noticed by visitors.
 William Lloyd undertook the restoration of the gatehouse in about 1808, letting it as a farmhouse.
 This continued to be occupied as a house until the 1990s.

-Whittington Castle is currently owned on a 99-year lease from 2002 by the Whittington Castle Preservation Trust, a rural community formed in December 1998.
+Whittington Castle is currently owned on a 99-year lease from 2002 by the Whittington Castle Preservation Trust, a rural community trust formed in December 1998.
 The trust recently completed a £1.5 million renovation project.

 Every year the Historia Normannis historical re-enactment group gathers at the castle to re-enact battles that would have happened in the area at that time of year.